Radion94200/AutoSave/README.md

 # AutoSave
 Shellscript to do a backup of important files on a server

+# Pre requesites
+sshpass

+# Install
+œ